omnetpp/omnetpp.org/_posts/2019-09-17-summit-community-development.md

 Summit again.
 Therefore, by use of a temporary mailing list, an account was created on [Loomio](https://www.loomio.org), an online collaborative decision-making platform.
 Access to the Loomio OMNeT++ virtual community will be invitation-based, based on past participation and recommendation.
-Details are being worked out -- stay tuned.
+If you'd like to join and prefer not to wait until you are invited, please contact the core team or one of the Summit organizers.